 We thank our sponsors and supporters whose generosity made ArtFest possible.
 Your belief in the power of art and culture enriched the event and allowed us to provide an unforgettable experience to the community.

 Opening Reception, Friday, June 23, from 6 to 8 pm

 Saturday and Sunday, June 24 & 25, from 10 to 4 pm

 Beth has been a New Fairfield resident for over 30 years.
 With a lifelong passion for art, she has painted in her spare time and has been a student of Anda Styler for many years.
-With her recent retirement, she enjoys more time exploring new mediums and focusing on her art.
+With her recent retirement, she enjoys exploring new mediums and focusing on her art more.

 Carolyn is an abstract painter, happily painting and experimenting away in Sherman, Florida, and Cape Cod studios.
 She is a member of Gallery 25 in New Milford and the Kent Art Association.
 Carolyn uses mixed media in her paintings and combines collage, printing from her hand-carved blocks, and various textures to achieve a deeper, more layered effect.
 She also enjoys painting over previous work, so many pieces have been reincarnations.

 Kelly is primarily an expressionistic watercolor and mixed media artist in Putnam County, NY, inspired by nature and the watercolor medium.
 Becoming an artist in order to develop an ability to counter a need for control, she allows her work to come to life with its own voice and gives herself the opportunity to create freely in her own nature with few constraints.
 Her works have been exhibited in LAND Gallery, Emerge Gallery, Putnam Arts Council, and many local establishments.
 Learn more online at kellyedwardsart.com